Your First 6 Months — BJJ Beginner Roadmap

 Pick One Concept per Week

 Spend an entire week with one concept as your lens.
-Every position, every round — ask "how does this concept apply right now?"
-Your understanding will deepen faster than applying a different concept each session.
+Every position, every round — ask "how does this apply right now?"
+Understanding deepens faster than applying a different concept each session.

 3